 Some courses sound artificial

-The quality of voice actors and dialogues vary from language to language.
-While there are some pimsleur courses that sound pretty good like Russian, Irish, Korean, and Spanish.
+The quality of voice actors and dialogues varies from program to program.
+While there are some Pimsleur courses that sound pretty good like French, Russian, Irish, Korean, and Spanish.

 There are some that sound painfully artificial like Thai and Arabic.
-This affects the course effectiveness a little (you don’t want to be mimicking a monotone native speaker), but the main drawback is that it makes working through the course drier and more boring than it needs to be.
+This affects the program's effectiveness a little (you don’t want to be mimicking a monotone speaker), but the main drawback is that it makes working through the content drier and more boring than it needs to be.
+It's not a good sign if your language learning method feels boring.

 Best way to use Pimsleur

-It’s best to use Pimsleur the way the course itself recommends: listening to a single 30 minute lesson a day, each day.
-Remember that the courses are designed to introduce you to a language consistently overtime.
+It’s best to use Pimsleur the way the program itself recommends: listening to a single 30 minute lesson a day, each day.
+Remember that the courses are designed to teach youconsistently overtime.

 You’ll want to work at consistent pace to get the most out of these lessons.
 Don’t try rush through them, listening to 4 or 5 a day.
 It won’t have the same effect.
 Also if you miss a day, don’t let the missed day turned into a missed week.

-There’s a lot of reviews out there of people who tried a level 1 course for a few weeks and then complain they didn’t learn much in their target language.
+You may have read a review of someono who tried the first level of Pimsleur for a few weeks and then complain they didn’t learn much.

-To see significant results with Pimsleur you’re going to have to work through at least a couple levels of a language.
-At times the course may feel slow but trust the design.
+To see significant results with a program like Pimsleur you’re going to have spend a lot of time and work through at least a couple levels.
+At times the Pimsleur may feel slow but trust the design.
+You'll learn much quicker in the long run.

-Remember that Pimsleur emphasizes the mastery of a few but important parts of a language, versus a sheer volume of words.
+Remember that Pimsleur emphasizes the mastery of a few but important parts of vocabulary, versus a sheer volume of words.
 If you trust and work the system you will see your abilities in your target language improve.
-All foreign languages take time and consistent practice to learn, whether you’re using Pimsleur or not.
+All foreign languages a lot of time and consistent practice to learn, whether you’re using Pimsleur or not.

 Do something else while listening

-In comparison to Pimsleur, Rocket Languages is the new kid on the block (RL came out in 2004).
-There are over 12 different Rocket Language courses, and each is built around recorded audio in the form of dialogues.
+In comparison to Pimsleur, Rocket Languages is the new kid on the block in language learning (RL came out in 2004).
+You may have heard of Rocket Languages through their ever prolific online advertising.
+There are over 12 different courses offered by Rocket Languages.
+Each is built around recorded audio in the form of dialogues.

-The dialogues have English explanations and usually teach the language in "chunks" or phrases versus individual words, making them highly practical for conversations.
+The dialogues have English explanations and usually teach the vocabulary in "chunks" or phrases versus individual words, making them highly practical for conversations.
+There are also lessons which focuses on breaking down the difficult grammar.

-Though audio is at the center of their method, Rocket Language courses also focus on reading and writing too.
+Though audio is at the center of their method, Rocket Languages also focus on reading and writing too.
 If your language has a different script the course provides a custom keyword and even features videos on how to hand write letters or characters (this is great for languages like Arabic or Japanese).
+You check out our full Rocket Languages review here.

-Fluentu is a site that helps you learn a language through native videos.
+Fluentu is a site that teaches languages through native videos.
 Use in site flashcards, captions, and games to learn new words in context while watching native TV shows, movies, commercials, and more.
-It's a great way to push your listening skills and vocabulary.
+It's a great way to push your listening skills and vocabulary, though it doesn't cover grammar much.

-Italki is an online market place that connects language learners with language teachers for one-on-one language classes via video or audio chat.
+Italki is an online market place that connects language learners with teachers for one-on-one classes via video or audio chat.
+There are thousands of teachers for French, Spanish, Japanese, and almost any other language you can think of.
+Paid lesson may not cost much, depending on where your teacher is from (teachers set their own prices).

-You can connect with language speakers from around the world and practice your speaking skills.
+You can also connect with language speakers from around the world and practice your speaking skills.

-Pimsleur is an effective audio course that will help develop your listening, speaking, reading and pronunciation in a foreign language.
+Pimsleur is an effective course that will help develop your listening, speaking, reading and writing in a foreign language.

 Pimsleur offers a week of full free access to their courses on their website.
-You can check it out here and see for yourself if Pimsleur is right for you.
+You can check it out here and see for yourself if the Pimsleur method is right for you.
+This concludes our Pimsleur review blog post.